|A color rough I did as a suggestion during the DuckTales series Mike Peraza|

 |"Back to the Klondike" key setup|

 I kept working on the chipmunk feature doing boards and concepts alongside my good friend and amazing artist Dan Haskett when I was once again contacted by Disney TV.
 They were going to do a new series based on Carl Barks' famous creation Uncle Scrooge.
 They were still "negotiating" with the main studio whether Donald could be a part of it but the nephews were on board already.
 Yes, Disney was and is very protective of its stars.
 Maybe they had seen Fluppy Dogs?
 Nevertheless, being a comic book collector and fan, I had also met Carl a few years earlier (Great guy!) and I was ecstatic at the possibilities of putting his genius on the screen.
 My "Fluppy" friend Brad was heading it up as Art Director and when they asked if I was interested, I couldn't quack YES fast enough.
-The artwork posted here I didn't know I even had as I thought I had thrown out most of that stuff many years ago.
+The DuckTales artwork posted here I didn't know I even had as I thought I had thrown out what little I had hung onto many years ago.
 My wife Patty found the ones that are shown here in some boxes filled with animation memories in our garage and looking back, I'm glad I didn't toss them.